I like to sell a photo now and then, mainly through a POD. This has gotten harder in recent years.

 Perceived sharpness has a fractal quality, i.e. the photo appears sharp at at every scale and at any rendered size.
 We tweak sharpening at 100% but at normally viewed sizes and distances that’s not even visible, and “sharpness” is really about contrast and edges at larger scales – what some image processing applications call “clarity”.
 This kind of sharpness can be enhanced in post processing.

-When someone says a photo is clear they might really mean it’s free of visual clutter.
-Any details that aren’t adding to an image are subtracting from it.
+When someone says a photo is nice and clear they might really mean it’s free of visual clutter.
+Details that aren’t adding to an image are subtracting from it.
 I’m ruthless about cloning out power lines, logos, people in big white t-shirts, trash on the ground, and anything else I don’t like.
 Removing power lines cleanly is easier with a high-quality image.
 Here’s the before-and-after of a photo with a lot of wires:

 Another aspect of “clarity” is absence of large-scale contrast that distracts from the subject, i.e. substantial bright or dark regions that detract from the image.
 Maybe the light was harsh, the bright spots aren’t where the interest is, or the shadows are swallowing too much.
-And people just seem to like prints that are fairly bright overall.
+It sounds simplistic , but people just seem to like prints that are fairly bright overall.

-I’ll work the curves to reduce contrast where I don’t want it, and use the HDR sliders to pull in the ends – in other words, dynamic range compression for a more evenly balanced histogram than the sensor delivered.
-And a smoother histogram can make an image feel more detailed.
+I’ll work the curves to reduce contrast where I don’t want it, and use the HDR sliders to pull in the ends – in other words, dynamic range compression for a more evenly balanced histogram.
+A smoother histogram can make an image feel more detailed.
 This sort of “HDR Lite” can give a photo a post-card-like quality that says “photographer”.